KiranKokateGitHub/Spam-Email-Detection_NLP_ML-Project/README.md

 * Adaboost
 * Logistic Regression
 * Bagging Classifier

-The text data was vectorized using methods like CountVectorizer and TfidfVectorizer.
+The text data was vectorized using methods like **CountVectorizer** and **TfidfVectorizer**.
 The dataset was then split into training and testing sets to assess model performance.